American Airlines: History

-American also had a direct role in the development of the DC-10, which resulted from a specification from American Airlines to manufacturers in 1966 to offer a widebody aircraft that was smaller than the Boeing 747, but capable of flying similar long-range routes from airports with shorter runways.
+American also had a direct role in the development of the DC-10, which resulted from a specification from the airline to manufacturers in 1966 for a widebody aircraft smaller than the Boeing 747 but capable of flying similar long-range routes from airports with shorter runways.
 McDonnell Douglas responded with the DC-10 trijet shortly after the two companies' merger.
 On February 19, 1968, the president of American Airlines, George A. Spater, and James S. McDonnell of McDonnell Douglas announced American's intention to acquire the DC-10.
 American Airlines ordered 25 DC-10s in its first order.
 The DC-10 made its first flight on August 29, 1970, and received its type certificate from the FAA on July 29, 1971.
 On August 5, 1971, the DC-10 entered commercial service with American Airlines on a round-trip flight between Los Angeles and Chicago.

 In 2011, due to a downturn in the airline industry, American Airlines' parent company, the AMR Corporation, filed for bankruptcy protection.
-In 2013, American Airlines merged with US Airways but kept the American Airlines name, as it was the better-recognized brand internationally; the combination of the two airlines resulted in the creation of the largest airline in the United States, and ultimately the world.
+In 2013, American Airlines merged with US Airways but kept the American Airlines name, as it was the more globally recognized brand.
+The combination of the two airlines created the largest airline in the United States, and ultimately the world.

-In December 2023, the company was added to the Dow Jones Sustainability World Index.
+In December 2023, the company was added to the Dow Jones Sustainability World Index, and was included for a second consecutive year in December 2024.

 Network

-Destinations

-As of September 2024, American Airlines flies (or has flown) to the following destinations.
-This table does not include destinations served by American's regional subsidiary, American Eagle.